nklnkl/csc226-cms-api/doc/obj/blog.md

-# Account
+# Blog
-The structure of a user account.
+The structure of a blog.

 ## Properties
 - id